dariuszdbr/IoTBackend/README.md

 Storage contains CSV files that are stored daily within `{short-date}.csv` file name.
 There is also a `historical.zip` file where data is archived.

-Currently there are three types of sensors:
+There are three types of sensors:
 - Temperature
 - Humidity
 - Rainfall